-It’s fun to explore the city, like taking a Hong Kong tram tour, visiting the Tai O fishing village or trying out different water sports.
 While our neighbour Macau is known for its casino empire, we think there’s an understated cultural side of the city that often gets overlooked.
-So we have found some things to do in Macau that you may not know about, including the funkiest restaurants, the edgiest hotels, the best indie bookstores, cafes and more!
+From the art galleries in Macau to the family-friendly hotels and the cafés in Macau, it’s a diverse place that is changing very regularly.
+So we have found some things to do in Macau that you may not know about; jump on the ferry and get stuck in.

 Things to do in Macau